TexBlock/TiC-Wiki/Tinkers'-Construct-3-FAQ.md

 Download [Just Enough Items](https://www.curseforge.com/minecraft/mc-mods/jei).
 It allows viewing nearly all recipes in the mod.
 Until in game documentation is done, it is the best way to determine recipes.

 Note that you can view recipes for tool parts (including in the part builder and casting), melting recipes, alloying, and entity melting.
 In addition, you can look up modifier recipes by looking up usage on a tool, or view all recipe tabs.

+## Where did X go?

+Tinkers' Construct 3 has many many gameplay changes, and is also incomplete.
+Refer to [[What's New?|New-in-Tinkers'-Construct-3]] for a summary of what changed in Tinkers' Construct 3, and [[Roadmap|Tinkers' Construct 3 Roadmap]] for a summary of what is currently complete and what is planned for future updates.

 ## How do I make the stencil table and tool parts?